-- co-ordinating the provision for pupils with special educational needs - ensuring that an agreed, consistent approach is adopted - · liaising with and advising other school staff - helping staff to identify pupils with special educational needs - · carrying out assessments and observations of pupils with specific learning problems - supporting class teachers in devising strategies, drawing up Pupil Profiles (PPs),setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom - liaising closely with parents of pupils with SEND alongside class teachers, so that they are aware of the strategies that are being used and are involved as partners in the process - liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents / carers - maintaining the school's SEND register and records

-- assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment information, e.g. class-based assessments/records, end of year tests, SATs, etc - contributing to the in-service training of staff - liaising with the SENCos in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other.
+- co-ordinating the provision for pupils with special educational and disabilities needs and overseeing the day to day operation of the school's SEND policy - · ensuring that an agreed, consistent approach is adopted - · liaising with and advising other school staff - helping staff to identify pupils with special educational needs - · carrying out assessments and observations of pupils with specific learning problems - supporting class teachers in devising strategies, setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom - liaising closely with parents of pupils with SEND alongside class teachers, so that they are aware of the strategies that are being used and are involved as partners in the process - liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents / carers - · maintaining the school's SEND register and records - assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment information, e.g. class-based assessments/records, end of year tests, SATs, etc - contributing to the in-service training of staff - liaising with the SEND Lead in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other.